spacegraphcats/spacegraphcats/doc/graph-classification-by-minhash.md

 define a node's 'shadow' to be all the domination nodes below it in the hierarchy.
 The shadow of a set is the union of the shadows of its members.

-### Titus:
-The script
+### Titus: The script
 [search-for-domgraph-nodes.py](https://github.com/spacegraphcats/spacegraphcats/blob/master/search-for-domgraph-nodes.py)
+provides four search strategies: bestnode, searchlevel, gathermins, and gathermins2.
+These can be specified with '--strategy', and all four can be run on a small but real data set ('acido') with 'make bench' in the main directory.
+All these strategies are implemented in `spacegraphcats/catlas_reader.py`.

+All four strategies choose one or more catlas nodes; evaluation is done by finding the level0/dominating set nodes underneath those nodes, transferring the cDBG labels onto those nodes, and then computing TP/FP/FN/TN.
-is probably the dumbest possible search algorithm on the Catlas, but it's a start :).

-* searches all of the Catlas nodes with a provided MinHash query, and finds the best matching node;
+The first strategy, 'bestnode', is probably the dumbest possible search algorithm on the Catlas: it searches all of the Catlas nodes with a provided MinHash query, and finds the single best matching node.

-* for the best matching node, the script then finds the level 0 nodes (the domination graph nodes) underneath it;
+The strategy 'searchlevel' searches a given level of the catlas (specified by `--searchlevel`) and finds all nodes with a MH match of above 5%.

+The strategy 'gathermins' searches a given level of the catlas (specified by `--searchlevel`), finds all matches above 5%, orders them by match score, and then greedily selects the subset that contains non-overlapping components of the MinHash sketch.

+The strategy 'gathermins2' searches a given level of the catlas (specified by `--searchlevel`), finds all matches above 5%, selects all their **subnodes**, orders them by match score, and then greedily selects the subset that contains non-overlapping components of the MinHash sketch.

 ### Blair & Felix:
 The script